As-Built But-For Schedule Delay Analysis

 6. OVERCOMING CRITICISM OF THE ABBF SCHEDULE DELAY ANALYSIS METHOD

 Notwithstanding the inclusion by AACE International in its Recommended Practice R29-03, the ABBF Schedule Delay Analysis method has been criticized by some commentators.
-In the following paragraphs, the debate regarding this form of analysis is considered and an explanation is provided as to how a properly prepared ABBF Schedule Delay Analysis would take into account and address those concerns.
+In the following paragraphs, the debate regarding this form of construction project schedule analysis is considered and an explanation is provided as to how a properly prepared ABBF Schedule Delay Analysis would take into account and address those concerns.

 The primary concern is in connection with the alleged subjectivity that may occur in creating the As-Built Calculation Schedule.23 To avoid subjectivity in its development of the As-Built Calculation Schedules, the analyst should apply consistent rules for the establishment of the as-built logic in each window.
 These rules should be applied before any knowledge is obtained as to what activities have been delayed, when the delays occurred, and which party may be responsible for those delays.
 These rules should also identify driving predecessor logic based on the contractor’s planned logic and the actual timing of completion of predecessor activities, and not based on what the analyst believes may have been the driving predecessor logic.

 Some analysts may argue that the application of the ABBF Schedule Delay Analysis method is not forward looking, chronological, and cumulative.
-However, comments of this nature are often based on the premise that the analysis is performed using only one as-built schedule window that comprises the entire duration of the project.
+However, comments of this nature are often based on the premise that the but-for analysis is performed using only one as-built schedule window that comprises the entire duration of the project.
 That is not the case in the windows application of this method, as described in AACE International’s 29R-03, MIP 3.9.
 Application of the method on a windows basis considers the dynamic nature of the critical path as the work moves forward in each window.
 The results are tallied on a cumulative basis if the effects of a delay occur in more than one window.
-Thus, the analysis is focused on the impacting events that affect the as-built critical path throughout the project, and cumulatively for the project.
+Thus, the but-for analysis is focused on the impacting events that affect the as-built critical path throughout the project, and cumulatively for the project.

 Others may contend that an after-the-fact approach, such as an ABBF Schedule Delay Analysis, may fail to address the need to consider time extensions on a real time basis.
 However, time extensions for owner-caused delays such as Change Orders and other events for which the Owner may be responsible can be separately analyzed using the TIA or UIA methods.
 The application of the ABBF Schedule Delay Analysis methodology is solely for the purpose of calculating the contractor’s entitlement to compensable delay, which is different from the contractor’s entitlement to a time extension, and perhaps the owner’s entitlement to liquidated damages.

-Likewise, commentators have noted that the ABBF Schedule Delay Analysis assumes that the project would have to be built the exact same way if the various project delays had not arisen, and the contractor made no attempt to mitigate the effect of delays.24 This ABBF Schedule Delay Analysis assumption is not unlike the assumption in a TIA or UIA, wherein it is assumed that the contractor would design and build the remaining activities in the project schedule, after the impact is inserted, in the same exact sequence that it planned before experiencing changes in its scope of work or other impacting events that affect the schedule.
+Likewise, commentators have noted that the ABBF construction project schedule analysis assumes that the project would have to be built the exact same way if the various project delays had not arisen, and the contractor made no attempt to mitigate the effect of delays.24 This ABBF Schedule Delay Analysis assumption is not unlike the assumption in a TIA or UIA, wherein it is assumed that the contractor would design and build the remaining activities in the project schedule, after the impact is inserted, in the same exact sequence that it planned before experiencing changes in its scope of work or other impacting events that affect the schedule.
 Models by their nature keep certain parameters the same and predict results by modeling the effect of changes to other parameters.
 The TIA, UIA, and ABBF Schedule Delay Analyses are modeled analyses and maintain certain parameters and evaluate the result based on changing other parameters.
 One can always second guess what could have been done had a delay not occurred.
 The ABBF Schedule Delay Analysis models what was actually done, but without the owner-caused delays.

 Certain practitioners of this technique have performed the analysis by identifying and quantifying only owner-caused delays.
 The underlying premise being that the contractor is, by definition, then responsible for the balance of the extended duration experienced by a particular activity.
 Unfortunately, this approach overlooks the fact that, in many instances, extended durations that superficially appear to result from contractor delays are actually “pacing delays” that were a direct result of owner-caused delays and impacts.
 Extensive relevant construction experience is, therefore, required to accurately adjust activity durations that appear to be contractor delays but are really the direct result of extended durations that were caused by the owner.
 Contractors will often temporarily divert resources to other job activities in an effort to avoid or minimize force reductions, thereby prolonging the completion of delayed work.
 Therefore, determining the duration of activity delay by simply comparing planned and actual performance is inappropriate.
 An argument may be made that these pacing delays would not have occurred if owner delays had not occurred.25 If the analyst found evidence that the contractor deliberately slowed down its work on activity(s)26 which were delayed concurrently with owner-caused delays to another activity(s), then the analyst should consider the possibility that those activities were “pacing delays.”
 If both owner- and contractor-caused delays are properly identified, this methodology has considerable merit.